LINKS

 Access online HSC resources from home

 The State Library provides free access to thousands of local and international newspapers, journals, magazines, rare books, and history, literary and film resources from the convenience of home.
 The extensive range of online resources - many of which are not freely available - are relevant for HSC assessments and exam work.
-To access to the State Library’s online resources, register for a readers’ card at www.sl.nsw.gov.au/databases/athome.cfm Atlas of NSW This site aims to be a one-stop-shop for all sorts of information about New South Wales, including the history of European settlement.Included in the Atlas is a new interactive mapping tool which allows the user to scroll forward and backward through time (use the scroll bar at the top of this map).
-The Change Map button at the top left of the screen allows you to see other maps, including more historical datasets. |
+To access to the State Library's online resources, register for a readers' card at www.sl.nsw.gov.au/databases/athome.cfm |

 Parliament Education Office